Come join us for

 -to study & be in mission locally, and globally with focus on ministries to support the needs of women, children and youth.

-Our UMW also distributed monetary gifts to Harbor House Crises Shelter, United Methodist Children’s Services and Northcott Missions before the end of 2017.
+Our UMW distributes monetary gifts to Harbor House Crises Shelter in Superior, Red Bird Mission in Beverly, KY, United Methodist Children’s Services, and Northcott Neighborhood House in Milwaukee.

 Hats and Mittens continue to be donated in many places of need in our area and beyond.
 Thanks for donations of fleece, yarn, and purchases of items to fund the project.